 - Boasts 14 Great Lakes beaches

-- Most diverse population of threatened and endangered mussels in the U.S. and Michigan found in the Belle River
+- Most diverse population of threatened and endangered mussels in Michigan, found in the Belle River

 - Is a world-class scuba diving, duck hunting, fishing, boating, and freighter-watching destination